terotoi/marque/README.md

 modifications to any files in public/ you have to rebuild the pkged.go using pkger before building the production executable.

+`go get github.com/markbates/pkger/cmd/pkger`

 `pkger`

+## Docker ##

+You can build a docker image by typing:

+`make docker`

+To run this image, type:

+`docker run -p 9999:9999 --name marque -d marque`

+Add `--restart unless-stopped` if you want to keep the marque running after restart.

 ## TODO ##